 The number of common shares reserved for issuance under the 2021 Plan will be increased automatically on the first day of each fiscal year beginning with the 2022 fiscal year and ending on the ten year anniversary of the date the Board approved the 2021 Plan, by a number equal to the least of: (i) 7,260,406 shares of our common stock; (ii) 4% of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year; or (iii) such lesser number of shares of our common stock as the administrator may determine.
 The 2021 Plan is administered by the Board.
-On January 1, 2022, the number of shares available under the 2021 Plan increased by 1,094,670 shares of common stock pursuant to this feature.
-On January 1, 2023, the number of shares available under the 2021 Plan further increased by 1,130,735 shares of common stock pursuant to this feature.
-As of March 31, 2023, the number of shares of the Company's common stock available for future issuance under the 2021 Plan was equal to 461,796 shares of common stock.
+On January 1, 2024 and 2023, the number of shares available under the 2021 Plan increased by 1,445,580 and 1,130,735 shares of common stock, respectively pursuant to this feature.
+As of March 31, 2024, the number of shares of the Company's common stock available for future issuance under the 2021 Plan was equal to 976,356 shares of common stock.